Carving pumpkins with a drill

 I’ve been dying to try drilling pumpkins for two years, and I finally did it.
 It’s fun, but after drilling three pumpkins, my hand got tired from holding the drill.
 But it was worth it.
 Those daisies are sitting in a jar full of water inside the pumpkin.
 How, then, did I light the pumpkin, you ask?
 Glow sticks.
-Lots of them.
-Click here for last year’s pumpkin carving ideas.
-BTW: These would also make a great holiday centerpiece.
+It worked, but it took lots of them to achieve the same brightness as one tealight.
+Battery-operated tealights might be a better solution.
+By the way, these would also make a great holiday centerpiece.

 2. Use your fingernails to remove little flaps of pumpkin still attached.
 For the medium pumpkin, I used 7/16 and 3/16 bits.
 This was the easiest pattern to execute, because all you have to do is follow the ridges of the pumpkin.

-3. Use tape as a guide for horizontal patterns.
+3. Use painter’s tape as a guide for patterns that need straight lines.
 For this one, I used 7/16 and 3/16 bits.

 4. After you’ve drilled all the patterns, clean off the loose pieces of pumpkin.